maorRoz/scraper/README.md

 I've also added the fetcher module to separate the downloading process from the rest of the logic(seems like two different actions which require a separation). the scraper, which is actually the index.js file in scraper folder, use all of those sub-modules inside of it, to enable the concurrent web scraping and saves the results to the DB.

 I've decided to create a 'Product' class to enable modularity for the items which is saved to the DB.
-And also since its, the main data object with no logic behind it.
+And also since its the main data object with no logic behind it.

 I've decided to 'mock' the DB with a single module file(db/index.js) which basically support two simple methods - save product and get a product by title.
 I think that this mock can be easily replaced by a real working DB pointer / ORM framework.